Port Jefferson Station, New York

 - Commuters who rely on rail access

-One of the biggest advantages of living in Port Jefferson Station is its proximity to the vibrant waterfront village without the congestion or higher costs.
+One of the biggest advantages of Port Jefferson Station is its proximity to the vibrant waterfront village without the same concentration of traffic, nightlife, and village-center congestion.

 Key Facts and Details